ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 ## 6.6.
 CloudFormation DependsOn

-* CF tries to efficient, tries to do things in parallel (create, update and delete resources)
+* CFN tries to efficient, tries to do things in parallel (create, update and delete resources)
 * Determines a dependency order (VPC -> Subnet -> EC2)
 * **DependsOn** lets you explicitly define dependencies so CF will not build that resource until dependencies are met.